The Eliminator: Who is already out of the playoff race?

 Trending: UP

 Is it the Patrick Mahomes effect?
 Seriously, what was that on Saturday, the first Tech win at Oklahoma State since 2001 and its first in 17 games against a ranked foe?
 And 41-17?
-Freshman QB Alan Bowman has thrown for a Mahomes-like 1,002 yards in past two games.
+Freshman QB Alan Bowman has thrown for a Mahomes-like 1,002 yards in the past two games.

 Oklahoma State Cowboys